 Students from Year 3 to Year 12 participate in services of Holy Communion at the end of each term.
 While all students attend these services, in the spirit of the Uniting Church’s open table inclusive style students are invited to consult with their parents about whether they will receive this sacrament or instead use the time communion is distributed as an opportunity for contemplation.
 Holy Communion is also celebrated before school in the Chapel on a weekly basis for interested staff, students and families.

 The MLC School Council invites the school community to gather every term for prayer for the school.
-These dates are on the school calendar.

 Studies of Religion